MaiconAC/java-calculator/README.md

-### Java Calculator
+# Java Calculator

 Simple aplication made with Java in NetBeans IDE, using Swing library;

-Part of the course from Pacetech, also avaliable on the repository with the same name.
+Part of the course from Pacetech, also available on the repository with the same name.